Skip to main content

 WantedBy=multi-user.target

-2. Enable and then start the service:
+2. Enable and start the service:

 sudo systemctl enable d42pcap.service